63070054/ThaiNichi/README.md

 Make sure you have:
 - A stable internet connection 🌐
 - At least **2 GB free space** on your computer 💾
-- A GitHub account (you’ll create one below if you don’t have it yet)
-- Basic English typing ability — no coding experience required! 🙌
+- A Google account (you’ll use this to sign up for GitHub and Lovable)

 ---